-Walk the streets and marvel at the unique designs and colours of Petržalka high rise apartments, reminiscent of the famous birdcage apartments in Hong Kong.
+Walk the streets and marvel at the unique designs and colours of Petržalka high rise apartments.
+You may even find them reminiscent of the famous birdcage apartments in Hong Kong.

-This communist era residential area is now a colourful and creative hub and it’s the most densely populated residential area in Central Europe.
+This communist-era residential area is now a colourful and creative hub.
+However, it’s also the most densely populated residential area in Central Europe.

-You can also find accommodation in Petržalka and you’ll find that being so densely populated there are apartments to rent here too.
+You can also find accommodation in Petržalka.
+You’ll find that being so densely populated there are apartments to rent here too.

-It’s not far from the old town with lots of public transport and don’t be put off by the high rise buildings, it is safe and not considered to be a rough place.
+It’s not far from the old town with lots of public transport.
+However, don’t be put off by the high rise buildings, it is safe and isn’t the rough place it was.

 As well as the unique designs and colours of the buildings make sure to visit Sad Janka Krala, which is actually the oldest public park in Central Europe, set up in 1774.